Table of Contents

 - Importance: It’s essential to fulfil all conditions before the start of your program to maintain your enrollment and continue with your student visa process.

-Common Challenges with DLIs
+Common Challenges With DLIs

 While Designated Learning Institutions (DLIs) offer great opportunities, there are some challenges students may face during the application and enrollment process.